Lauren-Mercedes/language-click/README.md

 - selected correct answer and counter increased.
 - selected incorrect answer and counter remained unchanged.

+### Questions Attempted Counter

+counts the amount of questions attempted.
+- tested using preview and deployed site.
+- selected correct answer and counter increased.
+- selected incorrect answer and counter increased.

 ## Bugs and Fixes

 The main bugs experienced during the development of the website were: